Curriculum Structure

 4

-The curriculum is divided into 4 periods of study.
-Course work is multidisciplinary and features traditional and active-learning formats in which basic science is learned in a clinical context.
-Each period builds on learning from the prior period.
+The curriculum is divided into 4 steps of study.
+Coursework is multidisciplinary and features traditional and active-learning formats in which basic science is learned in a clinical context.
+Each step builds on learning from the previous step.

 5